Top Rated Walkie Talkies For Hunting (And Two Way Radios 2018)

 Midland GXT895VP4 GMRS 36-Mile 42-Channel Two-Way Radio

 Second on my list is another gadget made by Midland.
-Their products are consistently high quality and reliable and this is why they’re one of my favorite go-to manufacturers.
+Their products are consistently high quality and quite reliable, in general.
+This is why they’re one of my favorite go-to manufacturers.

 At a slightly more expensive price tag of $89.99 you get just that little bit more with the Midland GXT895VP4.
 The mossy oak camouflage is a gorgeous feature that stands out while keeping you blended in.